jlgreathouse/AMD_IBS_Toolkit/README.md

 Trademark Attribution
 --------------------------------------------------------------------------------
-&copy; 2017 Advanced Micro Devices, Inc. All rights reserved.
-AMD, the AMD Arrow logo, AMD Phenom, Opteron, Ryzen, and combinations thereof are trademarks of Advanced Micro Devices, Inc. in the United States and/or other jurisdictions.
+&copy; 2017-2018 Advanced Micro Devices, Inc. All rights reserved.
+AMD, the AMD Arrow logo, AMD Phenom, Opteron, Ryzen, EPYC, and combinations thereof are trademarks of Advanced Micro Devices, Inc. in the United States and/or other jurisdictions.
 Linux is a registered trademark of Linus Torvalds.
 Other names are for informational purposes only and may be trademarks of their respective owners.